tanishka786/Qr-code-generator-with-py/README.md

-# 🎯 QR Code Generator — Code like a PRO 😎🌟✌🏻
+# 🎯 QR Code Generator
 > Thanks to BRO CODE 💻🔥

 This project lets you **generate your own QR codes** easily using Python.